Global Skills Opportunity was an integral component of the Government of Canada’s 2019-2024 International Education Strategy.

 Expanded Horizons

-Post-secondary institutions (PSIs) are offering academic and/or work-integrated learning opportunities to their students in all four corners of the globe, with a string focus on non-traditional countries (countries other than France, Australia, the United Kingdom and the United States).
+Post-secondary institutions (PSIs) offered academic and/or work-integrated learning opportunities to their students in all four corners of the globe, with a strong focus on non-traditional countries (countries other than France, Australia, the United Kingdom and the United States).

 Our Funded Opportunities